sgl-project/ome/oeps/0005-mcp-support/README.md

 -   **Dynamic Discovery**: Discovers `MCPServer`s using label selectors or static references.
 -   **Intelligent Routing**: Routes requests based on priority, health, and other parameters defined in server references.
--   **Unified Policy Enforcement**: Centralizes authentication, authorization, rate limiting, and other policies (Note: `Policy` and `Observability` specs are still under development and will subject to change).
+-   **Unified Policy Enforcement**: Centralizes authentication, authorization, and rate limiting policies (Note: `Policy` spec is still under development and subject to change).
 -   **Flexible Network Exposure**: Provides extensive options for exposing the gateway via Kubernetes Services and Ingress.

 This separation of concerns—`MCPServer` for tool implementation and `MCPGateway` for tool consumption—creates a scalable, secure, and manageable ecosystem for integrating LLMs with external tools and services.